Updated August 2026 · Verified against Agriculture and Agri-Food Canada guidelines

 Application Steps

-1 Determine Eligibility Confirm your organization operates in the kosher/halal red meat sector (beef and veal), meets size thresholds (for-profit: under 500 FTE, under $100M revenue), and is a legal entity capable of binding agreements.
+1 Determine Eligibility Confirm your organization operates in the kosher/halal red meat sector (beef and veal) and is a legal entity capable of entering into legally binding agreements.
+For-profit applicants must also be under 500 FTE and under $100M revenue; those size tests do not apply to not-for-profit applicants.

 Last 2 years financial statements plus most recent interim statement